Skip to main content

 Shabu-shabu

-Japanese hot pot where paper-thin slices of premium beef or pork are swished in boiling kombu dashi for seconds, then dipped in ponzu (citrus soy) or sesame sauce.
-Accompanied by vegetables, tofu, and mushrooms.
-The name mimics the swishing sound.
-Kurobuta pork or A5 wagyu elevate the experience.
+A hot pot where paper-thin slices of beef or pork are swished through boiling kombu dashi for a few seconds, then dipped in ponzu (citrus soy) or sesame sauce, with vegetables, tofu, and mushrooms alongside.
+The name imitates the swishing sound.
+Kurobuta pork or A5 wagyu makes it special.

 Matcha Desserts